opendatamesh-initiative/odm-platform-pp-registry-server/README.md

 ##### DATA_PRODUCT_VERSION_PUBLISHED

 Emitted when a data product version is approved (status transitions from `PENDING` to `APPROVED`).
-This occurs after the Registry receives a `DATA_PRODUCT_VERSION_INITIALIZATION_APPROVED` event and successfully processes the approval.
+This occurs after the Registry receives a `DATA_PRODUCT_VERSION_PUBLICATION_APPROVED` event and successfully processes the approval.

 **Event Content:**
 ```json